magentastripe/willorapdf/README.md

 1. Write your book in the [AsciiDoc][3] markup language
 2. Choose a theme, trim size and other settings
 3. Feed your book into WilloraPDF
-4. A good-looking PDF document comes out!
+4. A good-looking PDF and/or EPUB document comes out!

 [1]: https://magentastripe.com/